BravoLu/Adversarial-Attack-Demo/README.md

 ```

 2. Use browser and input corresponding ip:port.

-3. Upload original images and adversarial images, respectively then click "upload".
-(We provide some original examples and adversarial examples in directory ./images)
+3. Upload original images then click "upload".
+(We provide some original examples)

+* The demo is based on resnet18.

 ## Some results